toxichome-whoami/sql_api_gateway/README.md

          }'
 ```

 ### 🛡️ 6.
-Built-in Security & Monitoring Features
+Built-in Performance & Security Features
-The Gateway automatically handles advanced security and performance tracking in the background:
+The Gateway automatically handles advanced security, caching, and performance tracking in the background:

+*   **High-Concurrency Connection Pooling**: Automatically scales connections via `DB_POOL_SIZE` and `DB_MAX_OVERFLOW` to safely process massive parallel API loads without crashing your database.
+*   **Instant Schema Caching**: All metadata endpoints (Tables & Schemas) utilize deep Python in-memory LRU caching.
+After the first call, they instantly return data from RAM—lightening database load dramatically.
+*   **Comprehensive Audit Logging**: Every HTTP API request and every raw executed SQL query (along with its execution time) is comprehensively logged inside `api_gateway.log` for secure auditing.
 *   **Execution Profiling**: Every JSON response includes `"execution_time_ms"`, showing exactly how fast the query ran on your database.
-*   **Slow Query Logging**: If a query takes more than 1 second (1000ms), it is automatically recorded in the `api_gateway.log` file in your root folder.
+*   **Slow Query Alerts**: If a query takes more than 1 second (1000ms), a specific Warning alert is logged to `api_gateway.log`.
 *   **Multi-Statement Blocking**: Thwarts piggybacking SQL injection attacks by strictly blocking queries that attempt to run multiple separated SQL commands.
-*   **CORS Ready**: Automatically handles `OPTIONS` preflight requests so you can call the API directly from a React, Vue, or Vanilla JS frontend application.
-*   **Read-Only Defense**: If you set `DB_MODE_MAIN=READONLY` in your `.env`, the gateway will intercept and immediately reject any `INSERT, UPDATE, DELETE, CREATE, DROP, ALTER` payload aimed at that database.
+*   **Read-Only Defense**: If you set `DB_MODE_{NAME}=READONLY` in your `.env`, the gateway will intercept and immediately reject any `INSERT, UPDATE, DELETE, CREATE, DROP, ALTER` payload at the API level.